numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 Alternatives
 ------------

-It's probably one or the other - move our universal intrinsics to C++, or use Google Highway for dynamic dispatch.
+Use Google Highway for dynamic dispatch.
 Other alternatives include: do nothing and stay with C universal intrinsics, use `Xsimd`_ as the SIMD framework (less comprehensive than Highway - no SVE or PowerPC support for example), or use/vendor `SLEEF`_ (a good library, but unmaintained since 2021).
 Neither of